exadel-inc/esl/src/modules/esl-share/README.md

 ### ESLShareAction

-ShareAction is an interface that describes share actions.
+**ESLShareBaseAction** is an interface that describes share actions.
 Custom user's actions realizing this interface should have next public methods:
  - `isAvailable` - checks if this action is available on the user's device
  - `share` - performs an action to share